Inference-Time Optimization of Prompt Embeddings in Diffusion Models: A Comparison of sep-CMA-ES and Adam: Acknowledgments

 \section{Acknowledgments}

-This work is funded by national funds through FCT – Foundation for Science and Technology, I.P., within the scope of the research unit UID/00326 - Centre for Informatics and Systems of the University of Coimbra.
+This work is funded by national funds through FCT – Foundation for Science and Technology, I.P., within the scope of the research unit UID/00326 - Centre for Informatics and Systems of the University of Coimbra, and through the Portuguese Recovery and Resilience Plan (PRR) through project C645008882-00000055, Center for Responsible AI.